-COMX115 INTRODUCTION TO INTERPERSONAL COMMUNICATION Credits: 3
+COMX115 INTRODUCTION TO INTERPERSONAL COMMUNICATION

 The purpose of this course is for students to become aware of their present communication styles and decide what is effective and what can be improved in order to build healthier relationships on an interpersonal level.
 Students will learn skills to help them manage conflict both in personal relationships and professional relationships.
 Communication will be viewed from both a verbal and nonverbal perspective.
-Communicating more clearly and listening more effectively will be addressed as well as the following topics: creating identities through communication, communication and emotion, interpersonal conflict management, creating healthy communication climates, gender communication, and cultural diversity and communication.
+Communicating more clearly and listening more effectively will be addressed as well as the following creating identities topics: through communication, communication and emotion, interpersonal conflict management, creating healthy communication climates, gender communication, and cultural diversity and communication.

-COMX282 THE ART OF NARRATIVE
+COMX282 THE ARET OF NARRATIVE